 “Do you mean we’ve got a ride?”

-“In six-hours-fifty-five-minutes we catch another bus, and we’re back in Iowa City by midnight,” she boasts with glee.
+“In six-hours-fifty-five-minutes we catch another bus, and we’re back in Capitol City by midnight,” she boasts with glee.
 “But if we miss this next one, we’re screwed.”

 Wilma crumples the pack of cigs in her pocket, drops it off in the trash.
 “Your mom’s the best.”